-In my family we have had a longstanding tradition of really giving the littl’ins a fun experience with Santa Claus.
-When I was a kid, Santa would call my sister and I on Christmas Eve to let us know what we were doing well, how we were misbehaving and to excite us to the point that it generally made it even more difficult to go to sleep.
-Little did we know that Santa was actually my Uncle Les.
+In my family we have had a longstanding tradition of really giving the little ones a fun experience with Santa Claus.
+When I was a kid, Santa would call my sister and me on Christmas Eve to let us know what we were doing well, how we were misbehaving, and to excite us to the point that it generally made it even more difficult to go to sleep.
+Little did we know that Santa was actually my Uncle Leslie.

 - Larger envelope with adequate postage

-STEP 5: Place all of the letters you are sending in one much larger envelope (I use one of those orange letter sized jobbies) and use adequate postage.
+Place all of the letters you are sending in one much larger envelope (I use one of those gigantic orange jobbies) and stick on adequate postage.
 Send to:

 NORTH POLE HOLIDAY POSTMARK